-•

-Name of medication, dose, method of administration, when to be taken, side effects, contra-indications,

-administered by/self-administered with/without supervision

-D. II.

-Daily care requirements

-Specific support for the student's educational, social and emotional needs

-Specific suppose for the seminate a continuent, seems who the terms from

-Arrangements for school visits/trips etc

-Other information

-Describe what constitutes an emergency, and the action to take if this occurs

-0 1,
+Name of medication, dose, method of administration, when to be taken, side effects, contra-indications, administration of bulk of a desiriet and with facility and an initiation. administered by/self-administered with/without supervision D. II.
+Daily care requirements Specific support for the student's educational, social and emotional needs Specific suppose for the security of the security security and the security in the security in the security security in the se Arrangements for school visits/trips etc Other information Describe what constitutes an emergency, and the action to take if this occurs U ,